dcdpr/did-btcr2/chapters/CRUD-Operations.md

 The output of encoding the ::genesis bytes:: is the newly created DID.

-Note: When creating from a ::genesis document::, it is likely that creators will want to include information, such as ::**Beacons::** and other service endpoints, which requires online interactions, e.g., to establish a unique ::Beacon address:: for updates.
+Note: When creating from a ::genesis document::, it is likely that creators will want to include information, such as **::Beacons::** and other service endpoints, which requires online interactions, e.g., to establish a unique ::Beacon address:: for updates.

 #### [Algo]{.algo-number-after}: Create Genesis Bytes from Public Key {.tabbed}